Building Klue

 The personas needed some machine learning infra to help them answer "what connects these notes?".
 I evaluated three options.

-Stable Chrome now has a built-in on-device AI.
-It's privacy-first, near zero latency and completely offline after the first prompt.
-Sadly, it requires a minimum of 22GB storage, 16GB RAM, or 4GB VRAM GPU which my laptop barely met.
-The addressable market doesn't have these specs and I can't build for hardware most people don't own.
+Option 1: Gemini Nano (local).
+Stable Chrome now has built-in on-device AI.
+It runs locally, has near-zero latency, and works offline after the first prompt.
+The catch: it requires a minimum of 22GB storage, 16GB RAM, or a 4GB VRAM GPU, which my laptop barely met.
+The addressable market doesn't have these specs, and I can't build for hardware most people don't own.

-Google's preview AI APIs looked promising and had better hardware requirements than Nano but the API surface changed weekly — locking the extension into Google's ecosystem with experimental APIs meant breaking changes every month.
+Option 2: Google AI APIs (early preview).
+Google's preview AI APIs looked promising and had better hardware requirements than Nano, but the API surface changed weekly.
+Locking the extension into Google's ecosystem with experimental APIs would have meant breaking changes every month.

 class AIHarness {